Hardanger embroidery made an impression on me at a very young age.

 A container in which to pop the cut threads helps to keep your working area tidy.

-As I discovered as a little girl, cutting the wrong threads can be devastating.
-But don't panic, as there are ways to rectify minor mistakes.
-But please keep your scissors away from young children, especially those with an interest in stitching!
+As a little girl, I learned the hard way that cutting the wrong threads can be devastating.
+But don't worry - there are easy ways to fix minor mistakes.

-To eliminate such errors at source, my charts have special red lines so you can see which threads to cut and which to leave well alone.
+To help you avoid errors, my charts have special red lines to show you exactly which threads to snip and which to leave be.
+Easy peasy!

 If you want to learn more about Hardanger, the following books by Janice Love will prove indispensable...